morikosm/bitazard/readme.md

 # Bitazard

 Bitazard is a pure Lua bit manipulation library.
 It is fully documented with LuaCATS annotations, compatible with [LuaLS](https://luals.github.io/).
 Written in an procedural/imperative style, and heavily annotated, Bitazard is easy to use, read, and extend.
-Bitazard is licensed under the ZLIB license.
+Bitazard is licensed under the zlib license. (see [LICENSE](LICENSE)).
+If used in a product for commercial purpose, acknowledgment is appreciated, (but not required).

 Bitazard is up-to-date and maintained in 2025.
 While this software is maintained, this notice will be current with the current year.